publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch15/schVI/m__us_usc_t8_s1778.md

     (b) __Report to Congress__

-        The Under Secretary shall submit a report to Congress on the Under Secretary’s findings and conclusions from each study conducted under subsection (a) of this section together with legislative recommendations, as appropriate, for addressing any security vulnerabilities found by the study.
+        The Under Secretary shall submit a report to Congress on the Under Secretary’s findings and conclusions from each study conducted under subsection (a) together with legislative recommendations, as appropriate, for addressing any security vulnerabilities found by the study.

     (c) __Authorization of appropriations__

-        There are authorized to be appropriated to the Department of Homeland Security Directorate of Border and Transportation Security such sums as may be necessary for fiscal years 2006 through 2011 to carry out any such recommendations from the first study conducted under subsection (a) of this section.
+        There are authorized to be appropriated to the Department of Homeland Security Directorate of Border and Transportation Security such sums as may be necessary for fiscal years 2006 through 2011 to carry out any such recommendations from the first study conducted under subsection (a).

 ([Pub.
 L. 109–13, div.
 B, title III, § 301][/us/pl/109/13/s301], May 11, 2005, [119 Stat.
 316][/us/stat/119/316].)